The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 Ad budgets that used to go to print newspapers, radio, and linear television are transitioning to internet display ads, podcasts, and streaming channels.

-One innovative who’s quickly made a name for itself in the digital world is The Trade Desk (Nasdaq: TTD).
-As a demand-side programmatic platform, it helps large advertisers place the right ads in front of the right people and on the right devices.
-“Programmatic” means that there are AI-tuned algorithms, to win bids and place ads in less than half a second and without requiring any human oversight.
+As a demand-side programmatic platform, it helps large advertisers place the right ads in front of the right people on the right devices.
+“Programmatic” means that there are fine-tuned AI algorithms winning bids and placing ads in less than half a second, without requiring any human oversight.

 Many investors are already quite familiar with The Trade Desk, whose stock has increased 26-fold since its 2016 initial public offering.
 Even in this fast-moving industry, it has been a perpetual winner — always finding ways to stay ahead of the competition and outperform even lofty expectations.